The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Renunciation: If one party renounces the world and becomes a sannyasi.

 • Restitution of Conjugal Rights: Efforts to reconcile spouses who have separated without a valid reason.
 Restitution of conjugal rights is a legal remedy available to spouses in Hindu marriages who have been separated without a valid reason.
 It allows the court to order one spouse to return to the matrimonial home and live with the other spouse.
 Section 9 of the Hindu Marriage Act provides for restitution of conjugal rights.
+However, it has faced constitutional challenges; hence, courts are now cautious while applying this section.

 • Maintenance and Alimony: Matters concerning maintenance, both for spouses and children, fall under the jurisdiction of family courts.